-Are you considering a career in sonography?
-If so, you're making a good decision!
+Are you considering training for a career in sonography?
+If so, CHCP can help!
 The job outlook for sonographers, according to the Bureau of Labor Statistics, is expected to grow faster than the average for all occupations through 2031.
 Plus, the field offers a wide range of specialties and opportunities for growth.
-Continue reading to explore more reasons to love a career in sonography.
+Continue reading to explore more reasons to pursue training for a career in sonography.

 What Does a Diagnostic Medical Sonographer Do?